 GIGI (1958) C widescreen 116m dir: Vincente Minnelli

-w/Leslie Caron, Maurice Chevalier, Louis Jourdan, Hermione Gingold, Eva Gabor, Isabel Jeans, Jacques Bergerac, Isabel Jeans, John Abbott, Monique Van Vooren, Lydia Stevens
+w/Leslie Caron, Maurice Chevalier, Louis Jourdan, Hermione Gingold, Eva Gabor, Jacques Bergerac, Isabel Jeans, John Abbott, Betty Wand

 With a terrific original score (including "The Night They Invented Champagne," "I Remember It Well," and the title tune) and the director's unfailing eye for visual detail, this sophisticated musical about the lovable gamine who's raised to be a courtesan but settles for true love (adapted from Colette) is like vintage champagne that doesn't lose its fizz.